8 Super Benefits of Dates (Khajur)

 7. Prevents Colon Cancer As dates are a good source of fiber it helps in the growth of the beneficial bacteria in the gut which keeps the colon free of harmful bacteria’s which hence prevents colon cancer.

 8. Majestic Sweetener for Diabetics Dates have a low glycemic index from 43 to 55 depending on the variety, so they are a boon to diabetics to satisfy their sweet tooth.
 However since they are calorically very dense, people suffering from diabetes should not exceed more then 2-3 dates in a day with no other form of sugar being consumed with it.
 This should be chalked as a part of your daily meal with your doctor or dietitian in accordance with your dosage of medicine or insulin.
+Try this date and walnut balls recipe which has dates as the sweetener.

 7 Ways to Eat Dates